Round Trip Distance: 3.9 miles

 A cute little Rock Wren poses for the camera.

-How fitting to see a bull snake on the Serpents Trail.
+How fitting to see a gopher snake on the Serpents Trail.
+They are said to bring good luck if you see one.